 P1 is the only program of its kind anywhere.

-For instant access to parallette training the GMB way, you’ll want to click the big button below.
-You’ll get instant access to the video tutorials, program manual, Leg Module, and Yoga recovery flow.
+For instant access to parallette training the GMB way, you’ll want to click the button below and get the video tutorials, program manual, Leg Module, and recovery routine.

 Download P1 Now for Just $95

 We understand that it’s difficult to trust online – especially when you don’t know us yet.
 So we want you to know that we’ve got your back:

 If you do the work you will get results.

 The truth is, if you don’t get results, we don’t want your money.
 Give P1 a thorough workout for 60 days.
 Ask questions, work hard, and get stronger.

 If you aren’t satisfied, we’ll give you a full refund.

 You won’t find a better guarantee, because you won’t find a better group of people who care more about seeing you exceed your expectations of what kind of health and ability it’s possible for you to achieve.

 We’re on a mission to build stronger men and women, stronger families, and a stronger society.
 And it all starts with a stronger body.
 Yours.